roataway/api-documentation/README.md

 Vehicle-route mapping
 ---------------------

-This information is required to show only vehicles from some routes, but not others.
-It can be transmitted into the system through a dedicated MQTT topic: `inbound/vehicleroutemapping/<partner_id>`.
+This information is required to reduce visual noise on a map and display only vehicles from some routes, but not others.
+It can be transmitted into the system through a dedicated MQTT topic: `inbound/vehicleroutemapping/<peer_id>`.
 Other means of transport can be considered.

 The payload should be a JSON that contains a list of 3-element entries, each consisting of:
 - date in `%d/%m/%Y` format